 Location and type of program where you studied abroad:

 Doing Business in Mexico, Querétaro, Mexico.

 Describe your study abroad location for someone who has never been there:

 Querétaro is a beautiful city in central Mexico.
 At its center, it is rich with old cathedrals and cobblestone streets.
 On the outskirts past the highway are new apartment complexes and the largest mall in Latin America.
 Querétaro is a wonderful blend of new and old.
 The climate is extremely hot and dry, similar to most of the Southwestern United States.

 Why did you choose your program?

-I have always wanted to go to a Spanish-speaking country, and as an international business major it is my goal to go on as many study abroad programs that I have the time and resources for while at UC.
+I've always wanted to go to a Spanish-speaking country, and as an international business major it's my goal to go on as many study abroad trips as i have the time and resources for while at UC.